Web series director Dong Chengpeng wanted to make a feature film, but he only got a budget of 3.9 million USD that he tried hard to secure.

 With Jian Bing Man, Da Peng has not only established himself as a blockbuster director, but also presented a train of young actors from his team – these people will join him to refresh China’s comedy films.
 Da Peng uses his intelligence and diligence to show us that comedy can be a serious business.

-With Jian Bing Man, few would refer to him as“that Diors”.
+With Jian Bing Man, few would still refer to him as “that Diors”.

 I believe in all things bright and beautiful.
 Despite the naked cruel reality that we are faced with, I choose to believe in all things bright and beautiful.
 I think it can empower us with hope and energy to always go for a better future,” said Da Peng.